 - Canyon parking lot located between Seeger Chapel and Steve Lacy Fieldhouse

-The use of a vehicle on campus is a privilege extended to the college community.
-Each motorized vehicle must be registered by the Student Development Office at the time you register for classes or in the Student Development Office after registration.
+The use of a vehicle on campus is a privilege extended to the University community.
+Each motorized vehicle must be registered with the Student Development Office at the time you register for classes or in the Student Development Office after registration.
 Please have the following information when you register: license tag/plate number, color, make, model, and year of your vehicle(s).
 There is a $100 fine for not registering a vehicle or not displaying a sticker.

 Each vehicle driven/parked on campus must be registered.
 Operators of these vehicles are expected to learn and follow the driving/parking policies on campus (outlined in the Student Handbook).
 Violators of these policies are subjecting themselves to significant fines and loss of vehicle privileges.
 Fines range from $20 to $100.
 All tickets must be paid in the McCown Cottage Business Office.
 Receiving more than ten tickets can result in the loss of driving privileges on campus.